General United Way FAQ's

 CHC member charities receive a portion of your contribution to United Way Community Investment; CHC associate member charities do not receive Community Investment funding.

-By giving to United Way Community Investment, you support funding for programs and initiatives that help youth to graduate high school ready for college and a career and lower-to-moderate income families to become more financially secure.
-Community Investment also funds programs and services that provide access to immediate, emergency basic needs such as food and shelter.
+By giving to United Way, you support funding for programs and initiatives that help youth to graduate high school ready for college and a career and lower-to-moderate income families to become more financially secure.
+United Way also funds programs and services that provide access to immediate, emergency basic needs such as food and shelter.

-Gifts to United Way Community Investment stay local and are monitored by trusted, experienced and knowledgeable volunteers.
+Gifts to United Way of Central and Northeastern Connecticut stay local and are monitored by trusted, experienced and knowledgeable volunteers.
 The volunteers ensure that gifts are well-spent to produce real results and that effective management, governance, and financial accountability standards are upheld by our community partners.
 All of United Way’s community partners receive a portion of your gift to Community Investment.

 For a partner listing, click here.